electricbookworks/electric-book-wp/README.md

 1. Set up your own vanilla WordPress installation.
 2. Optionally, copy the `doing-economics` folder to the WordPress root.
 This is only sample content for testing.
 3. Copy `wp-content/plugins/electric-book-wp` to the `wp-content/plugins/` folder in your WordPress installation.
+4. In the WordPress admin, activate the plugin.
-4. Optionally, to test the redirect-page functionality, copy `ebwp-redirect-example.php` to your WordPress root.
+5. Optionally, to test the redirect-page functionality, copy `ebwp-redirect-example.php` to your WordPress root.
 When creating a restricted-page path, set 'Redirect users to' to `/ebwp-redirect-example.php`.
-5. In the WordPress admin, activate the plugin.
+You can also use [the default page template](https://github.com/alexmaughan/electric-book-wp/blob/master/wp-content/themes/serve-restricted-html/page.php) used by the default theme to test the redirect functionality.
+So, for example, by setting the 'Redirect users to' field to `/sample-page`.